 If this kind of thing was able to be rationalized over time, it seems ridiculous to think that Dad just suddenly had a revelation one day.
 Something must have happened to make it clear to him that she was mentally ill and needed medical help, and whatever it was, it was bad enough for him to know that he had to remove her from the house.

 It at least seems clear that Mom was severely depressed.
 Prior to being hospitalized, Mom was “crying all the time”.
 She badly missed their previous home, and with the move, any support system she may have had had disappeared.
-She didn’t work outside the home and she never learned to drive (a circumstance that was always and forever blamed on my father), so she was isolated at home all day.
+She didn’t work outside the home and she never learned to drive (a circumstance that was, you guessed it, blamed on my father), so she was isolated at home all day.

 She made few, if any, friends in the new town.
 This is held to be one of the reasons why she didn’t win custody in The Divorce, because she had no one to testify on her behalf.
 (But over the following 12 years, when she was working outside the home and had every opportunity to socialize, I rarely saw her do so.
 I remember she tried square dancing for a while, but that didn’t last very long.
 I never met any friends that she made, other than a few women who would give us a ride to or from somewhere — usually a church function.)

 The job change meant my father was home more.
 Instead of being gone all week, he was now able to come home every night, and even come home for lunch.